public-apis/public-apis/CONTRIBUTING.md

 During the discussion, you may be asked to make some changes to your pull request.

-If so, add more commits to your branch and push them – they will automatically go into the existing pull request!
+If so, add more commits to your branch and push them – they will automatically go into the existing pull request.
+But don't forget to squash them.

 Opening a pull request will trigger a Travis CI build to check the validity of all links in the project.
 After the build completes, **please ensure that the build has passed**.
 If the build did not pass, please view the Travis CI log and correct any errors that were found in your contribution.

-Thanks for being a part of this project, and we look forward to hearing from you soon!
+*Thanks for being a part of this project, and we look forward to hearing from you soon!*

 [branch-link]: <http://guides.github.com/introduction/flow/>
 [clone-link]: <https://help.github.com/articles/cloning-a-repository/>